MicrosoftDocs/appcenter-docs/docs/transition/index.md

 # HockeyApp

-Apps that were migrated from HockeyApp still receive data from the HockeySDK.
+Apps that have been migrated from HockeyApp still receive data from the HockeySDK.
+In-app updates remain functional as well.

 ## Migrate from the HockeySDK to the App Center SDK